rdpoor/mu/README.md

   distinct from Transport.stop()?
 * Add command line parsing such as argp.h
 * Create mechanisms for panning and localization.
+* Create a fuzzbox
+* Create a morley pedal
+* Experiment in adding 6th harmonic to make a metal string out of nylon

 ## changelog

 * 2014-06-09: Partway though major refactor: "make install" installs